kcl-lang/kcl-lang.io/blog/2023-04-14-kcl-0.4.6-release/index.md

 [resource | {if resource.kind == "Deployment": metadata.annotations: {"managed-by" = "kcl"}} for resource in option("resource_list").item]
 ```

-In addition, we have provided commonly used container and service configuration mutation and validation KCL models for Kustomize/Helm/KPT tools, and will continue to improve them.
+In addition, we have provided commonly used container and service configuration mutation and validation KCL models for Kustomize/Helm/KPT tools and will continue to improve them.

 + See [here](https://kcl-lang.io/docs/user_docs/guides/working-with-k8s/kustomize_kcl_plugin) for more information about the Kustomize KCL plugin.
 + See [here](https://kcl-lang.io/docs/user_docs/guides/working-with-k8s/helm_kcl_plugin) for more information about the Helm KCL Plugin.